How Often Should We Receive The Lord’s Supper?

 In light of these verses, early Christians saw a reference to the Lord’s Supper in the Lord’s Prayer: “Give us this day our daily bread.”
 Wesley commented, “we are here to understand the sacramental bread also; daily received in the beginning by the whole Church of Christ, and highly esteemed, till the love of many waxed cold, as the grand channel whereby the grace of his Spirit was conveyed to the souls of all the children of God.”
 In other words, the “bread” that God provides for his people is not just physical food and drink.
 Paul teaches that the Lord’s Supper is our “spiritual food” and “spiritual drink” (1 Cor.
 10:3–4) because it is “a participation in the blood of Christ” and “a participation in the body of Christ” (1 Cor.
 10:16), who is the Bread of Life.

 In this early sacramental context, many other verses were associated with weekly table communion.
-Michael Svigel gives a beautiful example:
+Michael Svigel explains,

 Many in the early church associated coming to the Table with Romans 12 and offering our bodies as living sacrifices … reaffirming our commitment to discipleship, and to the Christian life, and to one another. … So in a sense in the early church, there was an altar call every week at the end of the service—there was a Table call to rededicate.

 Of all the verses in the New Testament, Acts 20:7 may be the most important, since it is one of a few texts that is also used to support Sunday worship instead of Saturday Sabbath worship.
 Apostolic practice is binding for the church (2 Thess.
 2:15), the apostles gathered “on the first day of the week,” and subsequent church tradition confirms this.
-The same reasoning used to support Sunday worship was historically used for at least weekly communion, and ought to lead every church to recover this practice today.
+The same reasoning used to support Sunday worship was historically used for at least weekly communion, and should be seriously considered by eve

 The Historical Practice: At Least Weekly Communion